 H: I get work from the people I used to work with.
 Also, referral, and word of mouth.

-Q: What kind of advice do you give to those who are thinking of becoming a freelance Sushi Chef?
+Q: What kind of advice do you give to those who are thinking of becoming freelance Sushi Chefs?

 H: The challenge is to get work consistently, and that’s hard to do.
 I think I value my past network.
-I value people whom I worked with.
+I value the people with whom I worked.
 That is how I get my work.
 Also, I think we should think about offering good quality Sushi.
 Of course, Sushi ingredients are expensive, but it’s important to challenge the new.
 I try to discover new and inexpensive fish so that I can offer affordable Omakase Sushi.